 Be flexible.
 Consider your baby’s age and temperament.
 It may be helpful to think ahead and plan different tasks at different times based on baby’s mood.
 Ask yourself: What can I get done when I am nursing, letting baby doze on nursing pillow?
 (This might be a good time to work at your desk.)
 What can I get done walking, bouncing, soothing baby in sling?
 (If baby is not being too vocal, just needing the walking and bouncing, this is a good time to return phone calls, make a trip to the break room/ the rest room/ the coffee pot/ a colleagues desk, etc) Where can I retreat if baby and I need to regroup (So you can relatch a nursing bra strap, nurse a distractible baby, change a diaper)?

 Consider your set-up careful and have these helpful tools on hand.
 You will need a safe/clean spot to set down baby.
 I really used my wraparound nursing pillow while working at the computer so baby could nurse and nap.
-Nursing clothes with strategically placed nursing slits can facilitate discrete nursing on the job.
+Nursing clothes with strategically placed nursing slits can facilitate discrete nursing on the job, You may want to consider Mad Coast Clothing organic baby clothes for this stage.
 You will want to bring along a familiar baby carrier and use your tried and true positions.
 Remember, babywearing is a tool not a solution.
 There will be times where it works well and times when it does not work so well.
 Some activities naturally lend themselves well to wearing your baby, usually those activities include motion: teaching, speaking at conferences (been there, done that!), standing at a reception desk.
 Desk work is not as obvious.
 Probably your best bet is planning to do most of your seated work while baby is nursing or already asleep in the sling.
 As baby gets older, you can anticipate naps and get baby settled on your back to maximize naps.

 I came across this great article about on the job parenting, with these useful tips.